C-metric in a (nut)shell: Class : Particle pulled by a string

 In~\autoref{fig:Class I slow} \textbf{(a)} and \textbf{(b)}, we plot the radial coordinate $\wt{R}_M$~\eqref{eqn:ADM shell coords} and angular coordinate $\wt{\Theta}_M$~\eqref{eqn:ADM shell coords} as functions of the shell's intrinsic coordinate $\phi$.
 For small values of $M$, the shell resembles a cardioid, pinched outwards near the string at $\phi=\pi$ and developing a more pronounced cuspoidal shape at $\phi=0$ as $\wt{M} \to \wt{M}_{\mrm{min}}$.
 We see from~\eqref{eqn:quad behaviour} that the first derivative exists at $\phi=0$ and hence there is no sharp cusp.
 The angular coordinate $\Theta_M$ increasingly deviates from linearity as $M\to\Mmin$.
 As $\wt{M}$ gets larger, the shell becomes less deformed, approaching near-circular teardrop shape as $\wt{M} \to \wt{M}_{\mrm{max}}$, as anticipated by~\eqref{eqn:large M R theta}.
 The dashed line indicates the string, which extends from the point particle (centred at the origin in these coordinates) out to the shell.

+In~\autoref{fig:Class I slow}~\textbf{(c)} and \textbf{(d)}, we plot the shell energy density $\rho$ and pressure $p$ as function of the shell's intrinsic coordinate $\phi$.
+In~\autoref{fig:Class I slow}~\textbf{(e)} and~\textbf{(f)}, we plot the squared speed of sound $c_s^2$ and the ratio of pressure and energy density as functions of $\phi$.
+When $c_s^2\leq1$, the stress energy is causal and when $p/\rho\leq1$ with $\rho\geq0$, the stress energy satisfies the DEC.

-Both shell density and pressure are maximised at the cusp, being highly concentrated there as $\wt{M} \to \wt{M}_{\mrm{min}}$, shown in~\autoref{fig:Class I slow}~\textbf{(c)} and~\autoref{fig:Class I slow}~\textbf{(d)}.
-As the shell approaches the string, both decrease super-exponentially rapidly, but do not vanish.
-These two maxima are consistent with our modelling of the stress energy as a perfect fluid; the shell is being pulled by the string at $\phi=\pm\pi$, so one would expect the fluid to ``pool'' opposite the string, at $\phi=0$.
-As the ADM mass $\wt{M}$ gets larger, the pressure generally increases, but becomes greater on the part of the shell farthest from the string.
-It is straightforward to check that the stress energy of the shell satisfies the strong energy condition.
+Both shell density and pressure, as well as speed of sound, are maximised at the cusp, being highly concentrated there as $\wt{M} \to \wt{M}_{\mrm{min}}$, seen in~\autoref{fig:Class I slow}~\textbf{(c)},~\textbf{(d)}, and~\textbf{(e)}, and.
+As the shell approaches the string, both density and pressure decrease super-exponentially rapidly, but do not vanish.
+These maxima are consistent with our modelling of the stress energy as a perfect fluid; the shell is being pulled by the string at $\phi=\pm\pi$, so one would expect the fluid to ``pool'' opposite the string, at $\phi=0$.
+As the ADM mass $\wt{M}/8$ gets larger, the pressure generally increases, but becomes greater on the part of the shell farthest from the string.
+The stress energy is positive, thereby satisfying the NEC, WEC, and SEC (cf.~\autoref{table:: energy conditions}).
+In~\autoref{fig:Class I slow}~\textbf{(e)} and~\textbf{(f)}, we see there exists a parameter range in which the stress energy satisfies the DEC and causality ($c_s\leq1$) simultaneously.
+The stress energy may also satisfy the DEC, whilst violating causality, as in the case $\wt{M}=\wt{M}_{\mrm{min}}$.
 As $\wt{M}\to\wt{M}_{\mrm{min}}$, the stress energy of the shell is positive but decays faster than exponentially.
 The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density $\rho$ tends to a constant, whereas the pressure still depends on $\phi$.
+As $\wt{M}$ varies between $\wt{M}_{\mrm{min}}$ and $\wt{M}_{\mrm{max}}$, the speed of sound $c_s^2=\td{p}{\phi}/\td{\rho}{\phi}$ responds non-linearly, diverging both as $\wt{M}\to\wt{M}_{\mrm{min}}$ and $\wt{M}\to\wt{M}_{\mrm{max}}$.